 Who does it affect?

-Once the bill commences, companies will have until 1st January 2020 to implement a compliant whistleblowing policy in line with the new changes.
+Companies now have until 1st January 2020 to implement a compliant whistleblowing policy in line with the new changes.

 Any small proprietary company that becomes a large proprietary company after 1st January 2020 will have an additional six months to establish a compliant whistleblower policy.